Policy and Procedure Name:

 Rule policy and procedure.

-no appeal has been filed.
+appeal if no appeal has been filed.

-the miscellaneous order is created;
+Order is created;

 b.
 Issue

-a miscellaneous order, if BWC dismisses the claim application before an initial
+a Miscellaneous Order if BWC dismisses the claim application before an Initial

-determination order has been issued or within the appeal period of the initial
+Determination Order has been issued, or within the appeal period of the Initial

-Should a signed FROI be filed, additional information may be requested, and a
+additional information may be requested, and a full investigation will be

-full investigation will be completed to determine the claim’s compensability.
+completed to determine the claim’s compensability.
+Please contact your assigned

-Please reach out to your assigned CSS to see what information is needed.”
+CSS to see what information is needed.”

 d.
-Complete any correspondence before updating the claim
+Complete any correspondence before updating the claim status;

 f.